kovzol/bibref/RELEASING.md

 * Pull the newest version (via Windows Git)
 * Build the Qt version (via MSYS2/MINGW64)
-* Run the Qt version and recreate the `bibref-addbooks-cache` folder by selecting File > Add books, check if it is indeed in the Qt build folder; this ensures to have the cache up-to-date
+* Run the Qt version and recreate the `bibref-addbooks-cache` folder by selecting File > Add books, check if it is indeed in the Qt build folder; this ensures to have the cache up-to-date.
+  If the Qt version does not start (in some exotic cases it may not find some libraries), then copy the `bibref-addbooks-cache` folder from a working platform in the build folder
 * Change working directory to `qt/`.
 * Run the `./create-windows-folder` script and add the build folder as parameter
 * Run the `./create-windows-zip` script